 Bouldering routes (also known as ‘problems’) are short in height ―usually no higher than 6 meters― but can be intense and complex.
 Boulder problems are graded according to their level of difficulty.

-Little equipment, the fact that it can be done solo (it’s not necessary to have a partner) and the many boulders in indoor gyms makes this type of climbing quite accessible.
+Little equipment, the fact that it can be done solo (it’s not necessary to have a partner) and the many boulders in indoor gyms make this type of climbing quite accessible.

 This is the most popular type of rock climbing, generally practiced outdoors but sharing some similarities with gym climbing.
 Unlike bouldering, the routes for sport climbing are much higher so you need to have safety equipment.
 Essentially, the climber wears a harness attached to a rope.
-Climbing shoes, helmet, chalk bag, slings and quickdraws make up the rest of the necessary gear.
+Climbing shoes, helmet, chalk bag, slings, a belay device, and quickdraws make up the rest of the necessary gear.